 History of the Chihuahua

 Smooth-coated Chihuahuas need little more than basic routine grooming due to their short hair.
 The long-coated variety requires more frequent grooming, especially routine hair brushing.
-Due to their small size, the Chihuahua's nails don't wear down naturally.
+Due to its small size, the Chihuahua's nails don't wear down naturally.
 It's important that you trim the nails regularly to keep them from becoming overgrown and uncomfortable.

 Chihuahuas like to be warm and they don't tolerate cold well.
 You may need to put your dog in a sweater for walks in cold weather.
 Some don't even mind being dressed up in cute little outfits; others hate it, so be careful.
 You'll note that your dog will seek out warm places in your home, like near the heat, in the sun, or on a blanket.

 The Chihuahua's affectionate and attention-loving nature makes it a snuggly dog that enjoys being carried around and pampered.
 This dog often bonds closely with one person in the household.
 They are known to socialize best with fellow Chihuahuas rather than other dog breeds, so they may not do well in a household with a variety of dogs.

 When raised and handled appropriately, the Chihuahua can make a wonderful companion for many kinds of families.
 Not all Chihuahuas will automatically get along with children, but they can sometimes be trained and socialized to get along with kids.
 It is often recommended that Chihuahuas not be adopted into a family with young children, as they may not handle a small dog as gently as is needed to prevent injury.

 Common Health Problems

 Responsible breeders strive to maintain the highest breed standards, as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 Some hereditary health problems can occur in the breed.

 The following are some conditions to be aware of: